Why is financial education essential for kids?

 In the thematic unit “Money – Shops & Jobs” within the International Preschool Curriculum (IPC), Vinschool Nguyen Chi Thanh and Vinschool Metropolis Kindergartens integrated financial quotient (FQ) training into lessons through engaging activities such as “Currency: value and identification”, dramatic play “Going to the supermarket”, and “Lucky investment”.
 The kids learned to distinguish different denominations of the Vietnamese dong, gained an understanding of the value of money through shopping, and shared how they would spend their money in the activity “If I had VND100,000” along with many other interesting experiences.
 So what is FQ and why is it necessary to provide kids with financial education?

-Simply put, FQ means good awareness of the importance of money, good financial management, effective use of money, and a thorough understanding of the principles of cash flow.
+Simply put, FQ means an awareness on the importance of money, good financial management, effective use of money, and a thorough understanding of the principles of cash flow.
 Financial education helps kids understand what money is and how to wisely spend “the fruits of labor”.

 In the “Smart consumer” activity, little Vinsers were charged quite a lot of money for relaxing experiences and had to weigh toys against comic books and trading 3 coupons for one thick book against getting three thin books with only 1 coupon.
 This is very similar to the actual shopping experience they may have in the supermarket: being given VND10,000 and having to decide what to buy.
 This activity really excited the kids.